ian-yc-kim/gsp_calculator_svc/README.md

 ## Description

 Streamlit Calculator Web App is a lightweight Streamlit application that provides high-precision arithmetic operations and a simple, session-persistent calculation history.
 It is built with Python and managed with Poetry for dependency and environment handling.
+The UI features an iOS-inspired minimal design with custom CSS styling, a responsive grid layout that adapts to different screen sizes, and enhanced functionality including Clear Entry (C), Toggle Sign (±), and Percentage (%) operations.
 This README explains how to set up, run, test, and deploy the application.

 ## Getting Started